Bounds for the regularity of product of edge ideals: Introduction

 \section{Introduction}

-Let $M$ be a finitely generated graded module over $R = \K[x_1,\ldots,x_n]$, where $\K$ is a field.
+Let $M$ be a finitely generated graded module over $R = \K[x_1,\ldots,x_n]$ where $\K$ is a field.
 The Castelnuovo-Mumford regularity (or simply, regularity) of $M$, denoted by $\reg(M)$, is defined to be the least integer $i$ so that, for every $j$, the $j^{\text{th}}$ syzygy of $M$ is generated in degrees $\leq i+j$.
 Regularity is an important invariant in commutative algebra and algebraic geometry that measures the computational complexity of ideals, modules, and sheaves.
 In this paper, we study bounds on the regularity of product of ideals in a polynomial ring.

 The regularity of products of ideals was studied first by Conca and Herzog \cite{CH03}.
-They studied whether for homogeneous ideal $I$ and finitely generated graded module $M$ over $R$, one has $\reg(IM) \leq \reg(I) + \reg(M).$ This question is essentially a generalization of the simple fact that the highest degree of a generator of the product $IM$ is bounded above by the sum of the highest degree of a generator of $M$ and the highest degree of a generator of $I$ and the answer to this question is negative in general.
-There are several counterexamples already with $M=I$ such that $\reg(I^2)>2. \reg(I)$, see Sturmfels \cite{Stu00}.
-They found some special classes of ideal $I$ and module $M$ for which the above inequality holds.
-In particular, they showed that if $I$ is a homogeneous ideal in a polynomial ring $R$ with $\dim(R/I)\leq 1$, then $\reg(IM) \leq \reg(I)+ \reg(M)$, for any finitely generated module $M$ over $R$.
+They studied whether for homogeneous ideal $I$ and finitely generated graded module $M$ over $R$, one has $\reg(IM) \leq \reg(I) + \reg(M).$ This question is essentially a generalization of the simple fact that the highest degree of a generator of the product $IM$ is bounded above by the sum of the highest degree of a generator of $M$ and the highest degree of a generator of $I$.
+The answer to this question is negative in general.
+There are several examples already known with $M=I$ such that $\reg(I^2)>2\reg(I)$, see Sturmfels \cite{Stu00}.
+They found some special classes of ideal $I$ and module $M$ such that $\reg(IM) \leq \reg(I)+\reg(M)$.
+In particular, they showed that if $I$ is a homogeneous ideal in a polynomial ring $R$ with $\dim(R/I)\leq 1$, then $\reg(IM) \leq \reg(I)+ \reg(M)$ for any finitely generated module $M$ over $R$.